nizamiza/self-balancing-trees/README.md

 ## Implementation

+This implementation is based on [paperwork][5], which is part of the CS230 Data Structures course at the Princeton University.
 This implementation includes only *search* and *insert* operations.

 For each internal node we can define a structure: